well-iam/RL24-Homework1/README.md

 William Notaro, Chiara Panagrosso, Salvatore Piccolo, Roberto Rocco

 ## :hammer: Build
 Clone this package in the `src` folder of your ROS 2 workspace.
-If you want to only clone the content files without creating the repo folder, use (only works if the src/ folder is empty)
+If you want to only clone the content files without creating the repo folder, use
 ```
 $ git clone https://github.com/well-iam/RL-RepoHomework1 .
 ```